What is a sales funnel? Stages, examples and how to build one

 Like Twilio, the landing page speaks to the exact solution its target customer is searching for.
 In this case, it’s AI-augmented engineering.

-Tricentis: Top of the funnel
+Tricentis: top of the funnel

-You can easily find Tricentis when you search for a software testing tool because the company ranks highly for related keyword terms, like “beginner guide to volume testing”.
+You can easily find Tricentis when you search for a software testing tool because the company ranks highly for related SEO keyword terms, like “beginner guide to volume testing”.

 Tricentis uses this visibility to build awareness with its target audience.